 - 1. The administration costs of the estate or trust (the total of lines 12, 14, and 15a to the extent they are costs incurred in the administration of the estate or trust) that would not have been incurred if the property were not held by the estate or trust; - 2.
-The income distribution deduction (line 18): - 3.
-The amount of the exemption (line 20): - 4.
-The deduction for clean-fuel vehicles claimed on line 15a; and - 5.
+The income distribution deduction (line 18); - The amount of the exemption (line 20): - 4.
+The domestic production activities deduction claimed on line 15a; and - 5.
 The net operating loss deduction claimed on line 15a.